mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 time-saver, we advise using it with caution to ensure that the template text is applicable to every situation in which is will be automatically applied.

 If you have an Open311 connection, you can click ‘auto-response’ so that a template will be applied when the state is updated by the automated Open311 process.
+In this instance, if your Open311 server returns extra text as part of the update, you may put the placeholder `{{description}}` in the template here, and that placeholder will be replaced by the text from the Open311 server.

 #### Editing or deleting a template